 Whitening toothpastes contain abrasive materials that “scrub” your tooth enamel as your brush, thereby gradually removing surface stains.
 However, continuing activities that stain your teeth in the first place – such as drinking coffee and red wine, and smoking cigarettes – will reverse the effects of the whitening agent.
 Once again, this depends on your individual needs and your dentist’s recommendations.

 As a general rule, yes.
-At-home whitening products is a quicker and cheaper way to brighten the color of your teeth.
-However, the hydrogen peroxide present in whitening products may cause tooth and gum irritation for susceptible individuals, as well as contribute to the degradation of very unhealthy teeth.
+At-home whitening products are a quicker and cheaper way to brighten the color of your teeth.
+Products available at our office are professional strength and may provide a superior result than those available over-the-counter.
+Hydrogen peroxide present in whitening products may cause tooth and gum irritation for susceptible individuals, as well as contribute to the degradation of very unhealthy teeth.
 You may not always know your risks without consulting with a dentist.

 Yes, there is a variety of treatment options available for changing the shape of your teeth.
 Depending on whether the change is required for aesthetic or health-related reasons, or both, your ideal option may be: